Photon-Client/FusionVoiceIntegration/README.md

 How to use:

 1. Import Fusion [here](https://doc.photonengine.com/en-us/fusion/current/getting-started/sdk-download). (project tested with 0.5.0-Beta-Nightly-230)
-2. Import Photon Voice 2 using Unity Package Manager or from [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/photon-voice-2-130518):
+2. Import Photon Voice 2 using Unity Package Manager or from [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/photon-voice-2-130518) (project tested with 2.26):
-    - project requires 2.26.1 or higher.
-    - Uncheck "Photon\PhotonChat" and "Photon\PhotonUnityNetworking" and "Photon\PhotonRealtime" folders.
+    - Uncheck "Photon\PhotonChat" and "Photon\PhotonUnityNetworking" folders.
     - Uncheck "Photon\PhotonVoice\Code\Pun" and "Photon\PhotonVoice\Demos" folders.
 3. Open the Photon App Settings using the menu item at `Fusion\Realtime Settings`:
     1. Get AppId of type Fusion and set it in Realtime Settings: Realtime AppId.